- About us

 - General Regulations

 Part of university’s activities is also organising several conferences, seminars and other similar events.
 All this also means consumption of resources and impact on environment.
 We have put together some tips and hints that could be taken into account in order to be a greener university.
 It is up to the organisers of the events to decide what and how many of these things will be put into practice, depending on the concrete situation.

 The tips are grouped into categories so they are easier to follow.
-Any questions, additions or feedback can be directed to green university specialist Elen Peetsmann (email@example.com).
+Any questions, additions or feedback can be directed to head of the green university strategy Sille Rebane (email@example.com).

 We also want to remind that a good event has balance between the quality of content and small environmental impact.

 - Avoid using too much paper.
 Make information materials available online, print on both sides of the sheet, use recycled paper (Cyclus Office for example).
 Event feedback can also be collected via electronic questionnaire form.